servo/stylo/README.md

 | to_shmem        | [![Crates.io](https://img.shields.io/crates/v/to_shmem.svg)](https://crates.io/crates/to_shmem)                         | Internal utility crate for sharing memory across processes. |
 | to_shmem_derive | [![Crates.io](https://img.shields.io/crates/v/to_shmem_derive.svg)](https://crates.io/crates/to_shmem_derive)           | Internal derive macro for to_shmem crate                    |

-## Building Servo against a local copy of Stylo
+## Building Servo Against a Local Copy of Stylo

 Assuming your local `servo` and `stylo` directories are siblings, you can build `servo` against `stylo` by adding the following to `servo/Cargo.toml`: